rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 error RMRKAssetAlreadyExists()
 ```

-Attempting to add a asset using an ID that has already been used
+Attempting to add an asset using an ID that has already been used